 Who manages AMIF in Ireland?

-The AMIF Fund is managed by the EU Funds Unit of the Department of Justice and Equality.
-The EU Funds Unit was designated to be the ‘Responsible Authority’ in Ireland for the AMIF by the Minister for Justice and Equality.
+The AMIF Fund is managed by the Funds Administration Unit of the Department of Justice.
+The Funds Administration Unit was designated to be the ‘Responsible Authority’ in Ireland for the AMIF by the Minister for Justice.